| Title: | Fit, Simulate and Diagnose Exponential-Family Models for Multiple or Multilayer Networks |

 that name will simply be copied; if greater than one, the attribute

-values will be concatenated wtih the .sep
+values will be concatenated wtih the .sep argument as the

 separator.